ERES2014/ERES2014.github.io/_posts/2015-05-29-session-1-instrumentation.md

 ---
 ***Ultra Precise Environmental Control for High Precision Radial Velocity Measurements* (Gudmundur Stefansson, PSU)**

+The search for habitable planets is exciting! (author's note: indeed!)
+Improved radial velocity precision enables us to detect lower mass planets, and HPF will focus on HZ planets around M-dwarfs.
+M-dwarfs are currently our best bet to look for rocky, low-mass planets in the HZ.
+NIR detector are better suited than optical detectors to study rocky planets around M-dwarfs.
+HPF is aiming for the same precision as HARPS, but in the NIR instead of the optical.

+HPF will push the boundaries of temperature and pressure stabilities achieved by HARPS.
+Temperature changes cause the echelle groove density to change, which degrades the precision.
+This can be on the over of 60 cm/s at a 10 mK change in temperature.
+Their are aiming for a temperature stability of 1 < mK precision in their cryostat.
+Environmental control is essential to reach 1 m/s RV precision in the NIR.

+The HPF environmental control system opens the path to their 1 m/s goal precision.
+The components of the environmental control system are largely constructed and fabricated by PSU graduate students.
+Their actively controlled heaters keep HPF at 180 K with mK stability.
+They are currently testing and demonstrating the stabilizing effects of their thermal enclosure by testing things at HET.
+Right now HPF is in mid-integration phase in New York, and they plan to have the integration phase done in a  month or so, whereupon they will proceed to ship the instrument to PSU for further testing.

 ---
 ***Improve RV Precision through Better Spectral Modeling and Better Reference Spectra* (Sharon Xuesong Wang, PSU)**